 Mitigating The Risk of Purchasing a Property That May Be Subject To Special Assessment

-Mitigating the risk of purchasing a property subject to a special assessment requires due diligence and understanding the condominium’s financial and physical health.
+Mitigating the risk of purchasing a property subject to a special assessment requires due diligence and an understanding of the condominium’s financial and physical health.
 Here are strategies potential buyers can employ to minimize the risk:

 1. Review the Status Certificate